+^{4.} G. Born, International Commercial Arbitration 1893 (Kluwer Law International 2009); J. Gardiner et al., Discovery, in International Commercial Arbitration in New York 269, 279 (J. Carter & J. Fellas eds., Oxford University Press 2010).

-- BORN, supra note 1, at 1893; Gardiner et al., supra note 3, at 279. - See, e.g., BORN, supra note 1, at 1893-94; Claude Reymond, Civil Law and Common Law: Which Is the Most Inquisitorial?
-A Civil Lawyer's Response, 5 ARB.
-INT'L 357, 360 (1989); Paolo Michele Patocchi & Ian L. Meakin, Procedure and Taking of Evidence in International Commercial Arbitration: The Interaction of Civil Law and Common Law Procedures, 7 INT'L BUS.
+^{5.} See, e.g., Born, International Commercial Arbitration 1893-94 (Kluwer Law International 2009); Reymond, Civil Law and Common Law: Which is the Most Inquisitorial?
+A Civil Lawyer's Response, 5 Arb.
+Int'l 357, 360 (1989); Patocchi & Meakin, Procedure and Taking of Evidence in International Commercial Arbitration: The Interaction of Civil Law and Common Law Procedures, 7 Int'l Bus.
 L.J.
-884, 886-87 (1996); Geoffrey C. Hazard, Jr., Discovery and the Role of the Judge in Civil Law Jurisdictions, 73 NOTRE DAME L. REV. 1017, 1019-22 (1998). - See, e.g., BORN, supra note 1, at 1893-94; LEW ET AL., supra note 3, at Ch.
-22, ¶ 51, at 567; Mauro Rubino-Sammartano, Rules of Evidence in International Arbitration: A Need for Discipline and Harmonization, 3(2) J. INT'L ARB.
-87, 88-89 (1986); Christian Borris, Common Law and Civil Law: Fundamental Differences and their Impact on Arbitration, 2 ARB. & DISPUTE RES.
+884, 886-87 (1996); Hazard, Discovery and the Role of the Judge in Civil Law Jurisdictions, 73 Notre Dame L. Rev. 1017, 1019-22 (1998).

+^{6.} See, e.g., Born, International Commercial Arbitration 1893-94 (Kluwer Law International 2009); Julian D. M. Lew et al., Taking Evidence in International Arbitration, in Comparative International Commercial Arbitration §22-51 at 567 (Kluwer Law International 2003); Mauro Rubino-Sammartano, Rules of Evidence in International Arbitration: A Need for Discipline and Harmonization, 3(2) J. Int'l Arb.
+87, 88-89 (1986); Christian Borris, Common Law and Civil Law Fundamental Differences and Their Impact on Arbitration, 2 Arb. & Dispute Res.
 L.J.
-92, 98 (1995); Reymond, supra note 5, at 60 ("We react to the notion of discovery, be it English or, worse, American style, as an invasion of privacy by the court, which is only acceptable in criminal cases, where the public interest is involved."). - BLACKABY ET AL., supra note 1, § 6.85, at 385. - BORN, supra note 1, at 1894.
+92, 98 (1995); Claude Reymond, Civil Law and Common Law Procedures: Which Is the Most Inquisitorial?
+A Civil Lawyer's Response, 5 Arb.
+Int'l 357, 360 (Kluwer Law International 1989) ("We react the parties play a secondary role during hearings.
+For instance, civil law judges appoint experts and question witnesses.7 These judges, however, rarely order a party to produce additional materials it had not previously and voluntarily submitted into evidence.

-parties, while common law judges serve as impartial "referees" in the taking and production of evidence.
+To the contrary, in most common law jurisdictions dispute resolution is adversarial in nature and a broad, party-initiated disclosure process is one of its central features.8 The collection and presentation of evidence is mainly in the hands of the parties, while common law judges serve as impartial "referees" in the taking and production of evidence.
 Unlike their civil law counterparts, common law judges have virtually no independent capacity to obtain additional evidence.
-In addition, common law systems tend to rely more heavily on oral testimony, thus providing for detailed procedures on the examination of witnesses, while civil law systems tend to give more weight to documents.
+9 In addition, common law systems tend to rely more heavily on oral testimony, thus providing for detailed procedures on the examination of witnesses.
+Instead, civil law systems tend to give more weight to documents.
 10

-Although an arbitral tribunal composed entirely of civil lawyers may be somewhat less likely than a tribunal composed of common lawyers to permit a substantial measure of disclosure, tribunals generally seek to make procedural decisions that are "international" rather than to replicate their local rules.
-The availability and scope of disclosure will depend on the specifics of each dispute.
-Overall, international arbitral tribunals tend to accord greater weight to contemporary documentary evidence than to oral witness testimony.
+While arbitral tribunals generally seek to make procedural decisions that reflect the international character of the process rather than to replicate their local rules, tribunal composed entirely of civil lawyers may be somewhat less likely than a tribunal composed of common lawyers to permit a substantial measure of disclosure.
+11 Although the availability and scope of disclosure will depend on the specifics of each dispute, international arbitral tribunals tend to accord greater weight to contemporary documentary evidence than to oral witness testimony.
+12 to the notion of discovery, be it English or, worse, American style, as an invasion of privacy by the court, which is only acceptable in criminal cases, where the public interest is involved.").